Introduction

 Squad

 There are four squads, Alpha, Bravo, Charlie, Delta.
-They all need Corpsmen.
+All of these squads have Corpsman slots.

 If you are new to the role, I would suggest Bravo squad be your first squad of choice.
 Bravo is always assigned to FOB duty, as such their Corpsmen will generally be relegated (initially) to remain at the FOB, and thus a secure safe zone.